Table of contents

 The most common cause of hair loss is genetics.
 This is why most people who have alopecia areata, also known as ‘DHT,’ are treated with anti-androgen drugs.
 However, there are still other causes of hair loss in both men and women.
-Although, one of cause is telogen effluvium, the main cause is hormonal changes within the body.
+Although one of the causes is telogen effluvium, the main cause is hormonal changes within the body.
+Atorvastatin causes many hormonal changes that lead to hair fall.
+Those who have a question that does Atorvastatin cause hair loss?
+The answer to that question is surely negative.
+It does not.

 Does Atorvastatin Cause Hair Loss?

-This blog answers the question; Does Atorvastatin Cause Hair Loss?
+This blog answers the question Does Atorvastatin Cause Hair Loss in detail.

 As follicles age, they become more sensitive to estrogen.
 This sensitivity increases when the follicle is damaged.
 The follicle then stops producing hair.
 Because this type of hair loss is caused by damage to follicles, the hormones produced to fight off the damage are produced less.